 The most powerful current in the world's oceans.
 Which current in the Zusha River is fast or slow Antarctic Circumpolar Current

 The average speed of ocean currents is 5 km. at one o'clock.
-But there are those that significantly exceed this speed and carry with them a huge amount of water.
-What are the strongest currents in the ocean?
+But there are also those that significantly exceed this speed and carry with them a huge amount of water.
+What are the strongest currents you can find in the ocean?

-This is the most powerful warm current in the oceans.
-It begins in the Sargasso Sea, then flows along the US coast to California.
+This is the most powerful warm current in the World Ocean.
+It begins in the Sargasso Sea, then flows along the coast of the United States to California.
 Here the Gulf Stream turns towards Europe.
 The speed of the water flow is 2.5 meters per second.
-The maximum width of the Gulf Stream reaches 200 kilometers and a depth of 800 meters.
+The maximum width of the Gulf Stream reaches 200 kilometers, and its depth is 800 meters.

 Rice.
 1. Gulf Stream